Om-Nikhade/Java-Login-App/README.md

      - Configure security groups to allow port 22 from Bastion Host and port 8080 from the private NLB.
    - Set up an Auto Scaling Group.

-3. **Nginx (Frontend)**:
+3. **Tomcat (Frontend)**:
    - Create a public-facing Network Load Balancer and Target Group.
    - Create a Launch Configuration:
-     - Use Nginx Golden AMI.
-     - Update `proxy_pass` rules in `nginx.conf` and reload the Nginx service.
-     - Configure security groups to allow port 22 from Bastion Host and port 80 from the public NLB.
+     - Configure security groups to allow port 22 from Bastion Host and port 8080 from the public NLB.
    - Set up an Auto Scaling Group.

 ## Application Deployment